 - Black - 1 round, 1 oval, 1 (# 8 tip) round, 1 (# 6 tip) round

-- White -Â 1 round, 1 oval, 1 (# 2 tip) round, 1 (# 3 tip) round
+- White - 1 round, 1 oval, 1 (# 2 tip) round, 1 (# 3 tip) round

 - Blue - 1 (½ inch wide by 3 ½ inch long) strip, 2 small round balls

-- Orange - 1 tear drop shaped carrot
+- Orange - 1 teardrop-shaped carrot

-Use white chocolate to attach the eyes and nose to the candy coated Rice Krispies Treats.
-Use a black food coloring marker to draw on a silly smile and buck teeth.
 Wrap the blue strip around the top of the treat, and attach two blue modeling chocolate balls to make the earmuffs.

 These will keep, stored in an airtight container for up to a month.